 - The Announcer: Johnny Jacobs on the original, Charlie O'Donnell on the 1988-89 version.
 Jack Clark filled-in for a time in 1977.

 - Game Show Host: Gary Owens hosted the original pilot and first syndicated season.
 John Barbour taped the original debut week for NBC, but was replaced by Chuck Barris.
 Don Bleu hosted the 1988-89 revival, George Gray hosted Extreme, and Dave Attell emceed the 2008 revival.
-Mike Myers, as "Tommy Maitland", hosts the ABC revival.
+"Tommy Maitland" (read: Mike Myers in disguise) hosted the ABC revival.

 - Lovely Assistant: Various females, including Chuckie's daughter.